Commissions

 Commissioning Your Artwork

 Congratulations, someone wants to commission an art piece from you?
 That is why you are here, right?
-Need to know what to do - need help?
+You need to know what to do and need help?

 Photo by Sigmund on Unsplash

-The Commissions Blog Post is found here with some great info:
+The original Commissions Blog Post is found here with some great info:

 https://artistryspin.blogspot.com/2021/10/post-48-request-for-commission-for-your.html